NaluCFD/Nalu/docs/source/theory/pressureStabilization.rst

-In all of the above equations, the advection term is written in terms of a linearized mass flow rate including a sum over all subcontrol surface integration points.
+In all of the above equations, the advection term is written in terms of a linearized mass flow rate including a sum over all subcontrol surface integration points, Eq :eq:`adv-form`.
 The mass flow rate includes the full set of stabilization terms obtained from the continuity solve,

 .. math::